 - Home Assistant itself comes with a highly customizable web UI and mobile apps.

-- NFC stickers can be bound to ad-hoc actions and executed by scanning said tags with a smartphone.
+- NFC stickers (Mifare Ultralights) can be bound to ad-hoc actions and executed by scanning said tags with a smartphone.

 - Aqara cube is attached to the most frequently used actions (lights mostly)